naplab/Real-Time-Brain-Controlled-Hearing/README.md

 - Cross-validation and performance evaluation
 - Generation of subject-specific decoding models

-Trained models are stored and later deployed in the real-time decoding pipeline.
+Trained models are saved and later deployed in the real-time decoding pipeline.

 ---